Table of Contents

-- PPIs inhibit both fasting and meal-stimulated acid secretion and inhibit 90-98% of 24-hour acid secretion; therefore there are very effective in management of gastrinoma and other conditions with acid hypersecretion as compared to other classes of drugs.
+- PPIs inhibit both fasting and meal-stimulated acid secretion and inhibit 90-98% of a 24-hour acid secretion; therefore they are very effective in management of gastrinoma and other conditions with acid hypersecretion as compared to other classes of drugs.

 Adverse effects of PPIs:

 - By reducing acid secretion, PPIs may reduce absorption of vitamin B12 and calcium; hypomagnesemia has also been reported.
-Those require long-term PPIs and at risk of osteoporosis should be monitored for bone density and should be given calcium supplements.
+Those requiring a long-term PPI treatment and are at risk of osteoporosis should be monitored for bone density and should be given calcium supplements.

 - ~3% of patients taking PPIs develop hypergastrinemia, which normalizes within 4 weeks of stopping the drugs.
-Enterochromaffin-like (ECL) cell hyperplasia has also been reported, but carcinoid tumor formation is not seen.
-Small benign gastric fundic-gland polyps have been observed in some patients following long-term PPI intake.
+Enterochromaffin-like (ECL) cell hyperplasia has also been reported, but carcinoid tumor formation is not observed.
+Small benign gastric fundic-gland polyps have been noticed in some patients following long-term PPI intake.

 Important drug interactions with PPIs:

-- PPIs interfere with absorption of drugs like ketoconazole, itraconazole, digoxin, etc. by reducing gastric acidity.
+- PPIs interfere with the absorption of drugs like ketoconazole, itraconazole, digoxin, etc., by reducing gastric acidity.

 - PPIs (except rabeprazole and pantoprazole) may reduce antiplatelet action of clopidrogel by reducing its activation.